AlynxZhou/hikaru/README.md

 ## Common JS or ES Module

-I personally like Common JS, but more and more libraries uses ES module, so use ES module.
+I personally like Common JS, but more and more libraries use ES module, so use ES module.

 # More